nherbaut/mcc/README.md

 Saltstack is a configuration manager (such as ansible, puppet or chef) that can be used to install, configure and run complex orchestration operations to a cluster comprised of 1 master and several minions

-MCC support installing saltstack on target machines through the mcc job install <JOBID> salt command.
+MCC support installing saltstack on target machines through the `mcc job install JOBID` salt command.

-By default, MCC installs a vanilla salstack.
-It could be tweaked thanks to specific parameters in the settings.yaml file:
+By default, MCC installs a vanilla saltstack.
+It can be tweaked thanks to specific parameters in the `settings.yaml` file:

 ```yaml